 What are your top restaurant recommendations for a business lunch or dinner?

-What’s something that surprises guests about your city or hotel?
+What’s one thing that always surprises guests about your hotel?

-If business travelers only have a few hours for leisure, what must they see?
+If business travelers only have a few hours for leisure, what must they see in your city?

-Concierge Cyril Thurier Josse’s top tips for getting business right Paris:
+Concierge Olivier Mordelet’s top tips for getting business right in Paris: